ChongWu-Biostat/MiSPU/README.md

 ## Install the package
 We test it on R 3.2.1 and 3.2.2.
-Other versions may meet some problems and feel free to send us an email if you meet any problems.
+Currently, the package is unavaiable for Windows user.
+We will update it soon.
 ### For Mac User:
 ```
 install.packages("vegan")